lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 ## To create a fresh data UI file, go through Steps #3-5.
 We will show you the steps but you already have a fresh data UI file.

-### 3. Your Team Data Folder - Scroll to your team folder at the bottom of the page.
+### 3. Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.

 - Select your station at the Control tab: Click on **Control tab.** Click on the dropdown next to the word **"Station"** and click on your station (or sta3n) number.
 If you have any issues with permissions, Team PSD can help you.